john-echelon/BankAccountTest/README.md

 # Setup
 1. [Clone from a remote repository in Visual Studio.](https://msdn.microsoft.com/en-us/library/hh850445.aspx#remote)
 2. Once the solution is loaded.
 From the Tools menu, select Library Package Manager and then click Package Manager Console.
+3. Set the Default Project to BankAccountDB.
-3. In the console, type: update-database
+4. In the console, type the following and hit enter: update-database
-4. The previous step will create a database called *BankAccount* and schema based on EF Code First migrations.
+5. The previous step will create a database called *BankAccount* and schema based on EF Code First migrations.
 Add a user in the UserProfile table and you should now be able to run the MVC application.